Favourite Opening Ceremony moments from past Olympic Games

 But before that, the Parade of Nations was historically significant.
 South Africa was back at the Games for the first time since 1960 following the end of apartheid.
 There was one reunified Germany after the fall of the Berlin Wall.
 The Soviet Union was no more, allowing Estonia, Latvia and Lithuania to march independently while the remaining republics formed the Unified Team.
 It was a time of major change in the geopolitical world and the Parade of Nations reflected that.

-This Opening Ceremony had two standout pieces of music.
+The Atlanta 1996 Opening Ceremony had two standout pieces of music.

 If you’re young enough, you may only recognize Summon the Heroes as an Olympic theme, not as the orchestral piece composed especially for the Games by the incredible John Williams.